ahmetbaglan/energyConsumptionPrediction/README.md

 The repository consists of the following:

-* main.ipnyp: data cleaning, feature engineering, model scoring, model comparison and answers
+* main.ipynb: data cleaning, feature engineering, model scoring, model comparison and answers

 * model.py: the class for the main model